Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 Now with pictures!

 - Queen Victoria Market.
 Lots to see, fresh produce, clothes, hats, etc. Look for the sales, negotiate for better prices.
 Only open certain days of the week.
-Get a burger (it is huge, cheap, and have egg, cheese, etc, so delicious, I think the vendor is down the cheese aisle).
+Get a burger (it is huge, cheap, and has egg, cheese, etc., so delicious, I think the vendor is down the cheese aisle).
 Get a beer (Holgate Brewhouse Temptress Chocolate Porter) and just sit and people watch.

 - St. Kilda Beach.
 Nice place to just lay out and relax.
 Waves are slight if any, and water is usually pretty chilly.
-Food/drink around this area are pricey so I recommend packing a lunch.
+Food/drink around this area is pricey so I recommend packing a lunch.
 Get there by taking a tram from the center of the city.
-Also in this area is Luna Park (amusement park, only open certain times of the year, certain days) and the St Kilda Botanic Gardens, which are pretty.
+Also in this area is Luna

 Me on the bridge spanning the Yarra River